nllz/IRTF-HRPC/draft-association.md

 IETF itself, defined as a 'open global community' of network designers, operators, vendors, and researchers, is also protected by freedom of assembly and association {{RFC3233}}.
 Discussions, comments and consensus around RFCs are possible because of the collective expression that freedom of association and assembly allow.
 The very word “protocol” found its way into the language of computer networking based on the need for collective agreement among network users {{HafnerandLyon}}.

 In less democratic or authoritarian countries, online association and assembly have been crucial to mobilise groups and people where physical gatherings have been impossible or dangerous {{APC}}.
 Throughout the world -from the Arab Spring to Latin American student movements- the Internet has also played a crucial role by providing a means for the fast dissemination of information that was otherwise mediated by broadcast media, or even forbidden by the government {{Pensado}}.
 According to Hussain and Howard the Internet helped to 'build solidarity networks and identification of collective identities and goals', facilitate protest, 'extend the range of local coverage to international broadcast networks' and as platform for contestation for the future of 'the future of civil society and information infrastructure' {{HussainHoward}}.

-Some of these examples go beyond the use of Internet protocols and flow over into the applications layer or examples in the offline world.
-The following document aims to break down the relationship between Internet protocols and the right to freedom of assembly and association.
+Some of these examples go beyond the use of Internet protocols and flow over into the applications layer or examples in the offline world whereas the purpose of the following document is to break down the relationship between Internet protocols and the right to freedom of assembly and association.
 We do recognize however that in some cases the line between protocols, applications, implementations, policies, and the offline world are often blurry and hard (if not impossible) to differentiate, since protocols are a part of the socio-technical ordering of the world.

 In draft-irtf-hrpc-research the relationship between human rights and Internet protocols has been shown, and guidelines for considerations of human rights impact in protocol design have been provided.
 Further research is needed to understand the exact impact of Internet protocols on human rights, including assembly and association given their importance for the Internet, in order to mitigate (potential) negative impacts.
-This is what this document aims contnribute to.
+This is the aim of this document.

 Vocabulary used